These Are A Few Sugar Glider Related Abbreviations

-HPW- Name of our diet plan
+HPW- Former name of our diet plan

-Hypocalcimia(aka HLP): A deficiency or lack of calcium in the blood.
+HLP (Hypocalcemia): A deficiency or lack of calcium in the blood.
 It can be caused by a lack of calcium in the diet or from an illness or parasite.
 This can lead to Hind Leg Paralysis (HLP) once the body starts drawing calcium from the bones it weakens them and can cause the vertebra to collapse on itself.

 Bald spot: The term used to describe the scent gland that a male glider develops on the top of their head.
 It produces an oily secretion that slicks down the hair giving the appearance of hair loss.